-Giaimo, a Democrat, was the representative for Connecticut's 3rd congressional district from 1959 to 1980.
+Giaimo was the representative for Connecticut’s 3rd congressional district and was a Democrat.
+He served from 1959 to 1980.

 Giaimo is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1980 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Giaimo sponsored and cosponsored.
 See full analysis methodology.

 Giaimo was the primary sponsor of 1 bill that was enacted:

 We consider a bill enacted if one of the following is true: a) it is enacted itself, b) it has a companion bill in the other chamber (as identified by Congress) which was enacted, or c) if about one third or more of its provisions were incorporated into bills that were enacted (as determined by an automated text analysis, applicable beginning with bills in the 110th Congress).